-On each Index Business Day, the calculation of the Index reflects the deduction of (a) an adjustment factor of 0.75% per annum and (b) a daily rebalancing adjustment amount that is equal to the sum of (1) a rebalancing adjustment factor of between 0.20% and 0.50% per day (depending on the level of the VIX Index), applied to the aggregate notional amount of each of the VIX futures contracts hypothetically traded that day and (2) an additional amount equal to the rebalancing adjustment factor of between 0.20% and 0.50% per day (depending on the level of the VIX Index) applied to the amount of the change, if any, in the level of the exposure to the synthetic short position.
+On each Index Business Day, the calculation of the Index reflects the deduction of (a) an adjustment factor of 0.75% per annum and (b) a "daily rebalancing adjustment amount" that is determined by applying a rebalancing adjustment factor of between 0.20% and 0.50% per day (depending on the level of the VIX Index) to both (1) the aggregate notional amount of each of the VIX futures contracts hypothetically traded that day and (2) the amount of the change, if any, in the level of the exposure to the synthetic short position.
 Unlike the adjustment factor, the rebalancing adjustment factor is not a per annum fee.
 The daily rebalancing adjustment amount is intended to approximate the slippage costs that would be experienced by a professional investor seeking to replicate the hypothetical portfolio contemplated by the Index at prices that approximate the official settlement prices (which are not generally tradable) of the relevant VIX futures contracts.
 Slippage costs are costs that arise from deviations between the actual official settlement price of a VIX futures contract and the prices at which a hypothetical investor would expect to be able to execute trades in the market when seeking to match the expected official settlement price of a VIX futures contract.

 For more information about the Index, VIX futures contracts and the VIX Index, please see "The J.P.
-Morgan Strategic Volatility Index" "Background on Futures Contracts on the CBOE Volatility Index $^{\mathbb{B}}$ " and "Background on the CBOE Volatility Index $^{\mathbb{B}}$," respectively, in the accompanying product supplement.
+Morgan Strategic Volatility Index" "Background on Futures Contracts on the CBOE Volatility Index[®]" and "Background on the CBOE Volatility Index[®]," respectively, in the accompanying product supplement.